Multi-Factor Authentication Protect your NWTC account from unwanted access

 How to set up MFA

-There are two MFA methods available for students:
+There are multiple MFA methods available for students and employees:

 Using the Microsoft Authenticator App on your iOS or Android phone

 - Stop here on your computer screen and install the Microsoft Authenticator app for your device.
-Details on how to install the app are here.
+View details on how to install the app.

 - Open the Microsoft Authenticator app on your device and click the + in the upper right corner of the screen.